 Results: Yield and residue levels

-The study revealed corn and soybean yields weren’t affected by the type of tillage system, although tillage costs were substantially lower with strip till.
+Corn and soybean yields weren’t affected by the type of tillage system in this study, although tillage costs were substantially lower with strip till.
 However, the type of tillage did affect crop residue levels.

 Strip-till retained the highest crop residue cover following both corn and soybean planting, while the chisel plow/vertical-till rotation had the lowest residue levels following corn and soybean planting (Figures 1 and 2).